A Service Dog to the Rescue

 Kathy’s eyes widened.

 I touched her shoulder.
-“You have to be here in case he comes home or someone calls.”
+“You need to be here in case he comes home or someone returns him.”

-Relieved, I smiled.
+I blew out my breath, and smiled.
 “That’s good, he won’t get in the water.
 Can you give me an item he wears?
 Sydney needs his scent.”

-As I clicked-on Syd’s vest, his amber eyes brightened and his lips spread into a grin.
-He was on duty.
+I wrapped Syd’s vest around his back.
+He knew immediately he was on duty.
+His amber eyes brightened and his lips spread into a grin.

-Kathy rushed over, carrying Logan’s ball cap and spoke in spurts.
-“I’m surprised he…ran off without… this.”
-She gasped.
+Rushing back, Kathy carried Logan’s ball cap and spoke in spurts.
 “He doesn’t like… the sun in his eyes.”

 “Good boy, Syd.
 Find, Logan.”

-I let him run, getting his bearings.
-He lunged into the bushes behind Logan’s house, and then circled the sea grass in the dunes.
-As he dashed toward the water, his nostrils opened and closed level with the sand, and then he made a U-turn.
-Racing on dry sand, he sniffed his way up the coast.
-After each inspection, Sydney woofed.
+He dashed toward the water, with his nose level with the sand, and then he made a U-turn.
+Sydney woofed.
 Logan would recognize Syd’s bark and come running.

 If he heard.
 Or if he could?
-Shivers ran up my neck.
+Shivers went up my neck.

 My voice squeaked out.
 “So, he’s done this before?”

 “Twice.
-He’s never gone very far, but each time it’s happened, he’s walked a little farther.”
+Each time it’s happened, he’s walked a little farther.”

 She whispered, “No.”

-He turned in circles, wiggled his rear end, and darted to the dunes.
-Then he put his nose close to the sand, sniffing like a hound dog.
+He wiggled his rear end, darted to the dunes and put his nose close to the sand, sniffing like a hound dog.
 Chills traveled up my body.
 He was onto something.
 It better not be a fish.

 Sydney tramped up to a tree in someone’s backyard, turned around and circled me like he was saying, “Hurry up.”